cwolves/copper-interface/README.md

 # Copper Interface

-Copper allows you to send your logs to a single endpoint, and have them automatically deduplicated and aggregated.
+Copper allows you to send your logs to a single endpoint to be deduplicated and aggregated intelligently.
 Optionally, Copper can be configured to forward logs to a Splunk HEC or Sentinel Log Analytics workspace.

-This repository contains infrastructure as code, and examples to quickly get started with the Copper API.
+This repository contains infrastructure as code, examples, and an API specification to quickly get started with the Copper API.

 In summary, to use our API: